hcallen/python-xmatters/docs/usage.rst

 .. note::

-    Parameters that use a Python reserved keyword for their name by appending (or prepending) an underscore to their name.
+    | Parameters that use a Python reserved keyword for their name by appending (or prepending)
+        an underscore to their name.

-    Example: *from* parameter can be passed as a *from_* kwargs argument
+    | Example: *from* parameter can be a kwarg as *from_*

 Parameter Casing